 Press credentials are not transferrable.
 Journalists who swap or share passes risk being banned from the event.

-Written interview requests are to be submitted to the PPAI Public Relations office by e-mail KimT@ppai.org
+Interview requests must be requested in advance to the PPAI Public Relations office at PR@ppai.org.

-- Name of the journalist and media making the request and local contact information, including cell phone and e-mail;
+• Name of the Journalist and Media Organization making the request and local contact information, including cell phone and e-mail;

 PPAI requires that all media reporting on PPAI events (press, radio, television and bloggers) give the event host PPAI prominent recognition in their coverage of the event.

 - For print media coverage, this would include clearly crediting the event host PPAI in the first mention of the event within the piece, using "Promotional Products Association International (PPAI)."

 - For bloggers reporting live from PPAI events, this would include clearly crediting event host PPAI in the first mention each day, stating "Promotional Products Association International (PPAI)."